What platform should you use for your microsite marketing?

 Do Microsites need to be well-designed?

 Here’s a common problem when planning or implementing a microsite marketing strategy: it’s fairly quick and easy to slap a template onto a website.
 But getting it from a template to a good-looking site requires a lot of time and focus.
 Is it worth it?
 Is it mandatory?
 As usual, the answer is “it depends” but let’s […]Read all

 How “Micro” should “Microsites” be?

 When I talk about marketing-oriented microsites being micro, that suggestions a basic definitional question: what is micro, really, in the context of microsites?
 How small does small go?
 Why microsites and not nanosites?
-Well, while I had never heard the phrase “nanosites” before–until I just invented it now (and I’m […]Read all
+Well, while I had never heard the phrase “nanosites” before–until I just invented it now (and I’m not […]Read all

 Incorporating CALI into OpSec-oriented marketing